nautobot/nautobot-app-secrets-providers/README.md

 pip install nautobot-secrets-providers[hashicorp]
 ```

-#### Thycotic Secret Server
+#### Delinea/Thycotic Secret Server

-The Thycotic Secret Server provider requires the `python-tss-sdk` library.
+The Delinea/Thycotic Secret Server provider requires the `python-tss-sdk` library.
 This can easily be installed along with the plugin using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[thycotic]